 Submitting a Contract for Approval

-If you have already submitted a contract and merely need to submit revisions or vendor approval of revisions, please submit such revisions via email@example.com and note the contract name, vendor, and original submission date in your email.
+If you have already submitted a contract and merely need to submit revisions or vendor approval of revisions, please resubmit the contract using the link that is provided to you via email advising of modifications needing vendor approval.

 Please note, prohibited terms as contained in the Letter to Contractors/Vendors should be removed prior to submitting contracts to the Office of Legal Affairs or your contract will be returned to you.

 After a Contract is Approved